kpsychogyiopoulos/test_repo/readme-energy-market.md

 ## Installation & Library Imports

-To run this project, you need to use runtime environment with Python 3.11 and Spark 3.5.
+To run this project, you need to use runtime environment with Python 3.11 / Spark 3.5 and the following resources:

+    4 Executors: 4 vCPU and 8 GB RAM, Driver: 2 vCPU and 16 GB RAM.

 The libraries are installed using the requirements.txt file.

 You can install the required libraries running the initial notebook shell that includes the command: